kjhass/PublicKB/Backup/removing-simple-backup-service.md

   "sticky": false
 }}}

-In order to remove Simple Backup Service from your system, please follow the instructions below for Windows and Linux accordingly.
+In order to remove Simple Backup Service from your system, please follow the instructions below for Windows and Linux, respectively.

 ### Windows